 Suppose there are presentations within your business or industry that contain information that will benefit your employees.
 Capture the presentation and send everyone a video of it.
 Send a video instead of written content, and employees are 75% more likely to watch it.

 When making your video, you want it to be effective.
 Make it worth your time and your employee's time.
 You hope that they walk away from your training video with a solid understanding of your shared information.

 Here are 8 easy steps for how to make an effective training video.

 There are a few pieces of equipment that you'll need to get started.
 We recommend a camera, a tripod and/or lighting set, a microphone, and a great video editor like Animoto.
+You can use screen and webcam recordings to show and tell everything your audience needs to know.
 Use these four tools, and you have a recipe for success.

 Figure out the objective of your video beforehand.
 What are you trying to teach your employees?
 Is this a safety video or an onboarding training video?
 Having a clear goal will help your production in every step you take.